-Food Cooperatives can take many forms: buying clubs, distribution centers, community gardens, etc. Our food co-op will be a community owned market that looks and feels like a traditional grocery store but is democratically governed by its Owners.
+Food Cooperatives are businesses owned by the people who they benefit and designed to serve their needs.
+Our food co-op will be a community-owned, neighborhood grocery store that looks and feels like a traditional grocery store but is democratically governed by its Owners.

-Food Co-Ops (or community owned markets) are different from regular grocery stores in several ways.
-The primary difference is in the ownership.
+Food Co-Ops (or community-owned markets) look a lot like regular grocery stores -- with paid employees, clean spaces, full shelves, and fair prices.
+But co-ops are different from regular grocery stores in a few ways, too!
+The biggest difference is in the way the store is owned.
 Traditional grocery stores can be owned by a corporation, an individual, or a franchise.
-Sometimes the Owner lives in the community, but more often they do not.
-Grocery stores often belong to distribution networks which have the benefit of keeping cost low, but also have the downside of lack of flexibility.
+Sometimes the owner lives in the community, but more often they do not.
+Grocery stores often belong to distribution networks which have the benefit of keeping cost low, but also have the downside of lack of flexibility and adaptability.

 Food Co-Ops are owned by the community members who shop in and support the store.
 Each Owner has a say, through an equal vote, in how the co-op operates.